 In 2016, Equinix, a carrier-neutral data centre company whose infrastructure is used by Microsoft Azure essentially doubled their capacity with the opening of their SYD4 centre.
 In less than a decade, thinking about cloud platforms in Australia drastically changed, moving from nervous reports about the many questions and uncertainties regarding cross-border data risks to having a robust, dependable and rapidly growing local infrastructure that could be used.

-Are there Real Technical Risks in Cloud Platforms?
+Are There Real Risks to Using Cloud Platforms?